NBC Part 9 Illustrated overview

 Examitect's ExAC practice questions for Section 2 include scenario-based questions tied directly to Part 9 housing and small buildings requirements.
 Each question links its answer explanation to the specific NBC clause, so you can trace the reasoning back to the code rather than just memorizing a number in isolation.

 When a question tests a Part 9 threshold, the explanation walks through why the number exists, what changes if the building is sprinklered, and which assembly type or occupancy classification triggers a different requirement.
-That context is what turns a correct answer on one question into reliable recall across related questions.
+That context is what turns a correct answer on one question into reliable recall across related questions on exam day.

 If you are working through Examitect's ExAC study plan for Section 2, NBC Part 9 Illustrated is the recommended companion for the housing code questions.
 Start your reading there, then test your retention with a free practice question before committing to a full plan.